OpenNTI/nti.dataserver/docs/nginx-gunicorn.rst

 If you first install the haproxy RPM, then you can patch ``/etc/init.d/haproxy`` to use the new binary (or replace the old binary with the new one).

-The configuration would reside in ``/etc/haproxy/haproxy.cfg``:
+The configuration would reside in ``/etc/haproxy/haproxy.cfg``.
+HAProxy is configured to take HTTP traffic from stunnel and direct it to the Dataserver directly if possible, otherwise to assume it is static content and direct to nginx.
+It also listens or port 843 (the flash socket policy port) and directs that to the dataserver as well (in plain TCP mode).

 ::

   global
 	log         127.0.0.1 local2
 	maxconn     4096 # Total Max Connections.
 This is dependent on ulimit nbproc      3

   defaults
 	mode        http
 	# If we don't set this, then we lose X-Forwarded-For
 	option http-server-close